 Goliath the giant could wear a protective battle coat weighing more than 80 pounds U.S. while also carrying a massive 26-foot (7.9 meters) spear.
 The head of his spear was stated to weigh an amazing 17 pounds U.S. (7.7 kilograms)!
 He was also one of at least two giants in the same family.

 Amazingly, during King David's life, he and his men encountered several giants other than Goliath.
 One of them was named Ishbibenob, whom David killed with the help of Abishai (2Samuel 21:16).
 Another of the giants was Saph, who was killed by one of David's men named Sibbecai during a battle between the Israelites and Philistines at Gob (verse 18).

 A third man of giant stature, who apparently liked to fight and had six fingers on each hand and six toes on each foot, was killed by Jonathan.
 He was the son of one of David's brothers (2Samuel 21:20).
 The Bible credits all these victories to David or one of his men (verse 22).

-The Bible records for us at least three groups or races of people who produced giants after the flood.
-They are the Anakim (children of Anak), the people of Bashan, and the Philistines (Rephaim).
+In conclusion, the Bible records at least three groups or races of people who produced giants after the flood.
+They were the Anakim (children of Anak), the people of Bashan, and the Philistines (Rephaim).